 The county’s Stephen Booher building is essential to carrying out the Center’s mission.
 The building’s 49,955 square-foot roof had been experiencing leaks throughout the building caused by open laps from existing voids and roof transition areas.
 Advanced Roofing Inc. (ARI) was selected to build a new roofing system that included multiple deck types and roof systems.
 The original roof system was a KEE single ply that was mechanically attached to the steel deck.
 All barrel radius roofs were EPDM single ply and fully adhered to plywood sheathing over a structural steel deck.

 To remove the main roof section, ARI cut the existing KEE single ply from the deck and removed it down to the existing insulation.
 All seam fasteners were left in place along with existing insulation which was covered by 1.5’’ insulation and ½’’ dens deck.
 Damaged areas along with areas containing moisture were replaced.
 Due to its wide variety of application methods, unique products, and availability of support, Johns Manville was chosen by ARI for use on this project.
-Johns Manville DynaLastic 180 S was mechanically fastened and torched in the laps as a base sheet.
+Johns Manville DynaLastic 180 S modified bitumen roof system was mechanically fastened and torched in the laps as a base sheet.
 All subsequent layers were heat welded, and Chain areas with low flashings, JM PermaFlash was utilized to terminate the roof system.
 JM PVC single ply was placed over the curved radius roof sections which were both mechanically attached and fully adhered in sections where JM Battens were installed to mimic the look of a standing seam metal roof.

 Working on a building that provides a critical service to the community brought with it a distinctive set of challenges along the way including: